+On May 1952 the first Presidential election was held.
 In 1962 when the 3rd general election was conducted the election commission switched to the "marking system" of the voting.
-In this system, voter needs to put a mark with an arrow cross mark rubber stamp in front or near the symbol of the candidate of his choice.
-A common ballot box is used to collect all the marked ballot papers.
+A common ballot box was used to collect all the marked ballot papers.

 In 1982, The Electronic Voting Machines (EVMs) were used first on the experimental basis in the part of Parur Assembly Constituency in Kerala.
 But in 2004 for the 14th General Elections to the Lok Sabha, the EVM were used in all polling center of the country.

-Since then all elections to Lok Sabha and Legislative Assemblies have been held using EVMs.
+Since then all elections to Lok Sabha and Legislative Assemblies were conducted using EVMs.